igorbenic/wp-sponsors/README.txt

 == Changelog ==

+= 1.0.2 =
+* Add a title to the sponsors widget

 = 1.0.1 =
 * Fixed a PHP error when adding the widget for the first time
-* The "Show images" checkbox in the widget actually works now.
+* The "Show images" checkbox in the widget actually works now

 = 1.0 =
 * Custom post type for Sponsors